-We provide, through certain of its subsidiaries, expertise in various functions critical to our operations and access to human resources, financial and other administrative functions.
+Teekay Corporation provides, through certain of its subsidiaries, expertise in various functions critical to our operations and access to human resources, financial and other administrative functions.
 Critical ship management functions that our Manager provides to us through its affiliates include:

-- vessel maintenance;
+- · vessel maintenance (including repairs and dry docking) and certification;

-- crewing;
+- crewing by competent seafarers;

-- purchasing;
+- purchasing of stores, bunkers and spare parts;

 - shipyard supervision;

 - insurance; and

-- financial management services.
+- · financial management services.